top of page

 Final Note

-We know that the information you have read is going to be super overwhelming, especially if you have already been given so much incorrect advice from the pet store or Google.
-Perhaps you already have a tank setup and have now realised how inappropriate it is and you are beginning to stress about what to do now.
+We understand that the information you have encountered can be quite overwhelming, particularly if you have previously received incorrect advice from the pet store or online sources.
+If you already have a tank setup and have now realized it may not be suitable, you might be concerned about the next steps to take.

 Comentários